 Tired of tossing and turning at night?
-These simple tips will help you sleep better and be more energetic and productive during the day.
+These simple tips will help you sleep better at night and generally improve your sleep quality.
+Be more energetic and productive again during the next day!

 Sleeping well directly affects your mental and physical health.
-Fall short and it can take a serious toll on your daytime energy, productivity, emotional balance, and even your weight.
+Fall short on resting can take a serious toll on your daytime energy, productivity, emotional balance, and even your weight.
 Yet many of us regularly toss and turn at night, struggling to get the sleep we need.

 Getting a good night’s sleep may seem like an impossible goal when you’re wide awake at 3 a.m., but you have much more control over the quality of your sleep than you probably realize.
 Just as the way you feel during your waking hours often hinges on how well you sleep at night, so the cure for sleep difficulties can often be found in your daily routine.